sadekujjaman/nodejs-basic-project/README.md

    - If validation failed then return an error message: "Invalid field - ${field} to update!"
    - Otherwise, return the updated movie and a success message: "The movie has been updated"

-5. Task 5: Create a route to delete a movie by its ID using a DELETE request.
+5. Create a route to delete a movie by its ID using a DELETE request.
 Note:

    - If the movie not found then return an error message: "Movie with id ${id} not found!"
    - Return the deleted movie and a success message: "The movie has been deleted".

-6. Task 6: Create a route to search movies based on their name.
+6. Create a route to search movies based on their name.
 The route should accept a query parameter named "name" and return an array of movies that match the provided name.

-7. Task 7: Create a route to search movies based on their ratings.
+7. Create a route to search movies based on their ratings.
 The route should accept a query parameter named "rating" and return an array of movies with ratings greater than or equal to the provided value.

-8. Task 8: Create a route to search movies based on their language.
+8. Create a route to search movies based on their language.
 The route should accept a query parameter named "language" and return an array of movies that match the provided language.

-9. Task 9: Create a route to search movies based on their genres.
+9. Create a route to search movies based on their genres.
 The route should accept a query parameter named "genre" which can contain a single genre or a comma-separated list of genres.
 Return an array of movies that match at least one of the provided genres.

-10. Task 10: Test all the implemented routes using a tool like Postman to ensure they are working as expected.
+10. Test all the implemented routes using a tool like Postman to ensure they are working as expected.

 All the data contains in the movies array.
 Here's what the schema looks like: